SPL Licensing (in plain English?)

 For more help using CAA Medical System (CELLMA) see here

-LAPL Medical
+LAPL or Class2 Medical

 Transitioning from Bronze+XC to SPL